Woodvale Then and Now

 Woodvale Cemetery began as one half acre of farm land, donated by Fred G. Klink (1835-1858) in the 1850’s.
 Mr. Klink died in 1858, at the age of 22, and was buried in that small section of his property.
 It is the oldest marked grave at Woodvale Cemetery.
 The early graves are in the higher sections of the cemetery, marked Sections A and B, along Engle Road.
 In 1876, Frank M. Stearns (1832-1911) suggested that the unnamed cemetery be called Woodvale, after the wooded vale beside it.

 Records were penned by hand in large, fragile, paper ledgers, which were the only records kept during those early years.
-In 1908, a fire destroyed the caretaker’s house and many of the records were destroyed.
+In 1908, a fire destroyed the caretaker’s house and many of the records.
 Recovery of that early data was quite a chore and involved many hours of research.
-Sometimes the old monuments held the only records for burials in the graves.
-Now the records are computerized.
-Visitors may stop in the office to gather information about loved ones who are buried at Woodvale.
+Some of the old monuments hold the only records for burials in the graves.
+Today the records are computerized.
+Visitors may stop in the office to gather information about loved ones who are buried at Woodvale Cemetery.

 There are over a thousand veterans of every United States conflict buried at Woodvale Cemetery: including the Civil War, Spanish American War, World War I, World War II, Korean War and the Vietnam conflict.
 We record all veteran burials so that we can include them in the annual Memorial Day celebration.
 Thanks to the Albert E. Baesel American Legion Post 91 of Berea, every veteran’s grave holds an American flag on that holiday.
 The Legion conducts an honorable ceremony and also places a special wreath on the grave of the first Ohioan to receive the World War I Medal of Honor, Lt.
 Alfred E. Baesel (1890-1922.)